servivum/docker-debian/README.md

 # Debian Docker Base Image with Useful Tools

 Dockerfile for extending official Debian image with useful tools, e.g. Git, Wget, etc. The Image is a good starting point to create your own small images with some handy tools.
+See [Docker Hub](https://hub.docker.com/r/servivum/debian) for more details about the image.

 ## What's inside?